 Don’t let anyone tell you that roast chicken is boring.
 I don’t know any self-respecting food-loving omnivore that doesn’t love a good roast chicken.
 Served with the right selection of sides it’s always a good idea.
 This recipe with oranges and ginger is pretty delicious.
 Served on a platter with the caramelised wedges scattered around the base, you are definitely set to impress

-I’ve made permutations of it with marmalade and pork sausages (a recipe in my first cook book), with Italian sausages and orange and with stout, honey and rosemary.
-It’s a great recipe to add you your own flavours to and make it your own.
+I’ve made permutations of it with marmalade and pork sausages (a recipe in my first cookbook), with Italian sausages and orange and with stout, honey and rosemary.
+It’s a great recipe to add your own flavours to and make your own.
 I have also broken the chicken into pieces and cooked them in a slow and pressure cooker.

 I’m on a mission this week to make recipes to use up the last of my ripe oranges on my tree and this recipe uses eight so I was thrilled.
 I adapted her recipe slightly to include 125ml of stock and to cook the bird in all the liquid from the beginning.
 This just works for me.
 You can check out her recipe in the Telegraph here.

 The ginger flavour is quite mild so I might up that next time.
 Be sure to season the chicken well with salt and white pepper.
 White pepper is definitely better in this recipe than black.

 Recipe – serves 4

 Roast chicken with orange & ginger

-1 large free-range chicken
+- 1 large free-range chicken

-250ml freshly squeezed orange juice
+- 250 ml freshly squeezed orange juice

-Finely grated zest from 2 oranges
+- Finely grated zest from 2 oranges

-3 – 4 garlic cloves, crushed
+- 3 – 4 garlic cloves crushed

-3cm piece ginger, finely grated (1 Tbsp)
+- 3 cm piece ginger finely grated (1 Tbsp)

-125ml / half a cup chicken stock
+- 125 ml / half a cup chicken stock

-4 oranges cut into wedges
+- 4 oranges cut into wedges

-2 – 3 Tbsp brown sugar
+- 2 – 3 Tbsp brown sugar

 - salt and freshly ground white pepper

-Preheat the oven to 200C
+- Preheat the oven to 200C

-Make the stock and then add the orange juice, zest, garlic and ginger and mix.
+- Make the stock and then add the orange juice, zest, garlic and ginger and mix.
 Pour this over and into the cavity of the chicken.
 Season the bird well with salt and white pepper and place in a smallish roasting tin with sides (it should fit fairly snugly) and roast for 45 minutes.

-Toss the orange wedges in olive oil, some salt and pepper and place in a single layer on a baking tray.
+- Toss the orange wedges in olive oil, some salt and pepper and place in a single layer on a baking tray.
 Sprinkle over a little ground ginger and brown sugar.

-At 45 minutes, remove the chicken from the oven and baste it with the juices and then return it to roast with the tray of oranges for a further 45 minutes and until it's golden brown all over.
+- At 45 minutes, remove the chicken from the oven and baste it with the juices and then return it to roast with the tray of oranges for a further 45 minutes and until it's golden brown all over.
 You may need to give it another baste.
 You may also need to loosely cover the bird with a piece of foil if it is over-browning.
 This will all depend on your oven.

-*Tip if you like your roast chicken browned all over, and I mean who doesn’t? start roasting it with the breast side down for the first half and then flip it over to brown the top for the second half of the roast.
+- *Tip if you like your roast chicken browned all over, and I mean who doesn’t? start roasting it with the breast side down for the first half and then flip it over to brown the top for the second half of the roast.
 This should also help prevent the breast from drying out, as initially it will be submerged in the liquid.